 The general premise of helmets is simple: they’re designed to absorb the impact of a collision in order to protect the brain and skull.
 Some helmets have additional features, like protection for the face or shaded lenses, but these generally aren’t features on toddler helmets and baby helmets.

 All helmets have a thick layer of polystyrene, or plastic foam.
 This is what absorbs the impact and protects your little one’s head.
 The polystyrene is then covered with either a soft cloth shell, or a hard shell, both of which are designed to keep the polystyrene together if there’s an impact that’s hard enough to cause it to crack.
-Soft-shell helmets are generally lighter and cooler, but hard-shell helmets are a bit safer, since they can protect the wearer from sharp objects that might make it through a soft shell, to the American Academy of Pediatrics.
+Soft-shell helmets are generally lighter and cooler, but hard-shell helmets are a bit safer, since they can protect the wearer from sharp objects that might make it through a soft shell, according to the American Academy of Pediatrics.

 Always choose a helmet that U.S. Consumer Product Safety Commission (CPSC)1 certified — you’ll find that information right on the label.
 That means the helmet has passed the required federal safety testing in the U.S.